amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

               └──────────────┐
                               ▼
                  System re-enters the slow
-                 accumulation phase —
+                 accumulation phase
-                 no external tuning required
 ```
-Two features are central to this behavior:

-1. **Separated timescales.** Slow accumulation and fast relaxation allow the system to alternate between periods of gradual buildup and sudden avalanches.
+Slow accumulation and fast relaxation allow the system to alternate between periods of gradual buildup and sudden avalanches.
 This creates events spanning a broad range of sizes rather than a single characteristic scale.

-2. **Avalanches across multiple scales.** Once a local instability occurs, its effects can propagate through neighboring elements in a domino-like process, producing cascades that range from small local events to large system-wide reorganizations.
-Because these avalanches can occur at many different scales, the resulting fluctuations follow power-law distributions rather than having a characteristic size.

 ---